Paul F. Schenck: Congress

 He was nominated by the Republican party to run for Congress from Ohio's third congressional district in 1950, but was defeated by incumbent Edward G. Breen.
 Breen resigned in 1951 due to health concerns, and Schenck was subsequently elected in a special election to the 82nd Congress to fill the vacancy.
 He was reelected to the 83rd and to the five succeeding Congresses (November 6, 1951 – January 3, 1965) but was defeated in 1964 for reelection to the 89th Congress.

 Tenure

 Schenck, a member of the Committee on Interstate and Foreign Commerce, introduced a bill in 1957 that would have prohibited the sale of vehicles discharging hydrocarbons in levels found dangerous by the Surgeon General.
 The bill never made it through Congress in that form.
 Still, it was a prescient statement at the time about the growing national concern over auto pollution.
 In 1959, President Eisenhower signed a modified Schenck Act.
 That law directed the Surgeon General to study the relationship between auto pollution and public health.

 Schenck voted in favor of the Civil Rights Acts of 1957, 1960, and 1964.

 Death

-Paul F. Schenck was a Freemason Knight Templar and member of the Shriners (Antioch Temple).
+Paul F. Schenck was a Freemason Knight Templar and member of the Shriners (Antioch Temple), and the Sons of the American Revolution.

 He died in Dayton, Ohio in 1968 and is interred in Woodland Cemetery.